athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 ```

-Running the example first prints the shape of theXandycomponents.
+Running the example first prints the shape of the `X` and `y` components.
 We can
 see that

 theXcomponent has a three-dimensional structure.
 The first dimension is